Skip to main content

 The atomic debit where the replay and credential guards matter most.

-The event envelope and the inbound signature-verification contract.
+The event catalog, the event envelope, and the signature-verification contract.